-Police looking for public’s help to locate missing man with MS
+Search efforts continue for missing disabled man and caregiver

-FRONTENAC, MO – The Frontenac Police Department is asking for help to locate a missing 21-year-old man with Multiple sclerosis, and his caregiver.

-Hayden B. Clarke and his caregiver Teresa Bronner were supposed to be at Clarke’s parent’s home at5 pm Monday evening.
+Hayden B. Clarke and his caregiver Teresa Bronner were supposed to be at Clarke’s parent’s home in the 1100 block of Conwyck Lane at 5p.m.
+Monday, June 11.

 Police say Hayden’s mobile phone has been shut-off and his caregiver cannot be located or contacted.
+He was last seen wearing a T-shirt, blue jean shorts, and black shoes.

 Hayden uses a wheelchair and only has the use of his hands.